adriansousapoza/srf-euro-2024-tippspiel/README.md

 This project provides a tool to predict betting outcomes for Euro 2024 matches using data scraped from Tipico.
 The script calculates expected values for various betting scenarios and displays the results in the terminal.

+## Disclaimer

+I do not support any kind of sports betting and advise everyone against placing bets.
+This tool is for educational purposes only.

 ## Requirements

 - Python 3.x